 I'm a highly qualified marketing communications

-As a writer I've tackled any number of topics—
+I've massaged any number of topics—

 Within 30 days of joining the Editorial Freelancers Association I landed my first ongoing client—after having been chosen from a pool of 68 EFA respondents and winning a semi-finalist editing shoot-out.

-Other companies have since joined my roster of monthly regulars.
+Other companies have since joined my roster of regulars.
 Some find me through my EFA profile, read my extensive LinkedIn profile, then follow up with a short phone interview.
 Upon request I visit regional clients in person.

 Professionally trained as a broadcaster, I began my career as a radio advertising salesperson